Life Scope G9 (CSM-1901) Patient Monitor and Measurement Data Network from NIHON KOHDEN

 A skewed input unit delivering pain of not having enough connector sockets

-The next item to appear is an external box (AA-674P) which comes with four multi-parameter sockets, which is meant to add more yellow multi-parameter sockets to supplement the inadequate three on the AY-663P Input Unit.
-This is not a choice, the three flexible multi-parameter sockets on the AY-663P Input Unit are definitely not enough for use!
+To put back some physical sockets, the next item to appear is an external box (AA-674P) which comes with four MULTI sockets, which is meant to add more MULTI sockets to supplement the inadequate three on the AY-663P Input Unit.

-The number of yellow multi-parameter sockets that can be added to AY-663P Input Unit is limited to four (see earlier explanation), which means the maximum number of yellow multi-parameter sockets available for use is seven.
-It is obvious
+Knowing the number of MULTI sockets that can be integrated to AY-663P Input Unit is limited to four sockets due to the analog interface, we know the maximum number of MULTI sockets available for use by AY-663P Input Unit is seven.

 AA-674P box not only compensates for four missing sockets on the AY-663P Input Unit but also adds four channels of IBP hardware

-The purpose of this odd arrangement is to imitate the scalability process of adding patient-monitoring parameters when yellow multi-parameter sockets are being shown visually added to the input unit; but what we should know is the manufacturer is only adding sockets, and not patient-monitoring parameters.
-This is just a magic show.
+This is the tricky part, the purpose of this odd arrangement is to imitate the scalability process of adding patient-monitoring parameters when identical yellow MULTI sockets are being shown visually added to the input unit.
+However, we should know the manufacturer is only adding sockets, and not patient-monitoring parameters.
+This is just an intended magic show.

 What the market really want is scalability of patient-monitoring parameters!

-The limitation of four additional multi-parameter sockets means it is not possible for the AY-663P Input Unit to make use of two AA-674P expansion boxes; be sure to ask for a field demonstration to verify the truth if any salesman insists on this possibility!
+The limitation of four additional MULTI sockets also means it is not possible for the AY-663P Input Unit to make use of two AA-674P expansion boxes; be sure to ask for a field demonstration to verify the truth if any salesman insists on this possibility!

 In the case of Life Scope PT transport monitor, the four additional multi-parameter sockets are made available on the JA-694PA DAU.